lyndon025/playtested/src/content/article/2023-07-08-a-modern-follow-up-to-2016s-mlb-9-innings--impressions---mlb-9-innings-rivals.md

 ---
-title: "A modern follow-up to 2016’s MLB 9 Innings | Impressions - MLB 9 Innings Rivals"
+author: lyndonguitar
+category: Review
-description: "MLB 9 Innings Rivals is a modern follow-up to MLB 9 Innings (currently MLB 9 Innings 23), a game that was originally released way back in 2016.
-MLB 9 Innings Rivals features significantly improved graphics, new mechanics, and fresh ideas to enhance the addicting player collecting and fantasy baseball gameplay."
+description: MLB 9 Innings Rivals is a modern follow-up to MLB 9 Innings (currently MLB 9 Innings 23), a game that was originally released way back in 2016.
+MLB 9 Innings Rivals features significantly improved graphics, new mechanics, and fresh ideas to enhance the addicting player collecting and fantasy baseball gameplay.
+featured: false
 pubDate: 2023-07-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "mlb-rivals"]
+tags:
-featured: false
+- taptap
+- mlb-rivals
-thumb: ""
+thumb: ''
+title: A modern follow-up to 2016’s MLB 9 Innings | Impressions - MLB 9 Innings Rivals
 ---

 MLB 9 Innings Rivals is a modern follow-up to MLB 9 Innings (currently MLB 9 Innings 23), a game that was originally released way back in 2016.
 MLB 9 Innings Rivals features significantly improved graphics, new mechanics, and fresh ideas to enhance the addicting player collecting and fantasy baseball gameplay.